 Cross Fell and its three neighbours, over to the west, are essentially Tees / Eden watershed hills.
 Like many others, I climbed them on a Pennine Way day.

 Five Hewitts lie north of Cross Fell, between the Eden and Tyne.
-I’ve not trod there yet, but plan a three-day backpack, hopefully for 2024.
+I’ve not trod there yet, but plan a three-day backpack, maybe later this year but more likely next.

-One of my first wild country expeditions, in 1974, saw me pick up five of these; my 2015 cross-England walk deliberately sought out four more; and another five followed in August 2023.
-The two Warcop hills, and their neighbour Murton Fell, remain.
+One of my first wild country expeditions, in 1974, saw me pick up five of these; my 2015 cross-England walk deliberately sought out four more; another five followed in August 2023, and the Warcop hills in May 2024.

 Cross Fell and its neighbours